jyemin/compact-strings-bug/README.md

 2. The optimizer is disabled via `"-Djava.compiler=NONE"` (There is a commented-out line in build.gradle.kts which will set this option).
 3. Compact strings are disabled via `"-XX:-CompactStrings"` (There is a commented-out line in build.gradle.kts which will set this option).
+4. The `_inflateStringC` intrinsic is disabled via `"-XX:DisableIntrinsic=_inflateStringC"`
+   (There is a commented-out line in build.gradle.kts which will set this option).

 This has been reproduced on OS X with both Java 11 and Java 15.
 For example: